 Using the Middle Grade Reading List

-This reading list is a little different from previous reading bucket list recommendations because I know the books may not go on your own list (but it’s great if they do!).
+This reading list is a little different from previous reading bucket list recommendations because I know that middle school literature may not go on your own list (but it’s great if they do!).
 Instead, I expect that you may be looking for good books for middle schoolers to read on their own–or with you.

 I’ve included a few of my favorite classic middle grade books, but also some new, highly acclaimed, and popular books for middle schoolers, kids, and tweens.